-- Monday to Friday: 7.30am to 6.00pm
+- Monday to Friday: 7:30am to 6:00pm

-- Saturday: 7.30am to 1.00pm
+- Saturday: 7:30am to 1:00pm

 - Sunday: No noisy work at all

 We would advise that you give all neighbours plenty of warning if you intend to have a party that may cause them some disturbance.
-If these are one-off events then the District Council would not want to prevent such occurrences, assuming they were of a reasonable volume and did not continue all night.
+If these are one-off events then the council would not want to prevent such occurrences, assuming they were of a reasonable volume and did not continue all night.

-There is no time limit when loud music can be played without the possibility of action being taken by the Council.
+There is no time limit when loud music can be played without the possibility of action being taken by the council.

 The law states that music must be assessed for statutory nuisance, so if it is loud and clearly audible in another person’s property or garden, then it could be considered a problem at any time of the day.
 Obviously, the later at night the music can be heard, the more likely your neighbours and council officers are to consider it a nuisance.

 If it is an alarm on a domestic property and you do not know who the occupier is, try and find out from any neighbours if they know of where the owner may be, or if they are likely to return shortly.
 Most alarms do not ring for too long before the house occupier returns.

-If we do not hold details of the key holder then an assessment as to the occurrence or otherwise of a statutory noise nuisance must be made.
-If Officers feel a nuisance is being caused then notices will be served and after a specified time period, Officers will arrange for the alarm to be deactivated.
+If we do not hold details of the keyholder then an assessment as to the occurrence or otherwise of a statutory noise nuisance must be made.
+If officers feel a nuisance is being caused then notices will be served and after a specified time period, officers will arrange for the alarm to be deactivated.